Chickenpox Vaccination is available now, at Your Doctor Tring, Henlow & Wexham Clinics. Contact us to book Chickenpox or other vaccinations today.

 The chickenpox vaccine costs £89.99 per dose at Your Doctor clinics, and two doses are required.
 Your Doctor members receive a discount on vaccinations.

-Chickenpox Vaccinations are available now, at either of our two clinics:
+Chickenpox Vaccinations are available at all of our clinics: